MrChumley/Asclepius/README.md

 To the extent possible under law, MrChumley has waived all copyright and related or neighboring rights to Asclepius.cfg, Kruel.cfg, Asclouds.cfg, ASC ScienceDefs.cfg, Superplane.craft, celesbod.cfg, Asc DMagicDefs.cfg, ASC_ResearchBodies.cfg, CelestialBodies.info, and associated images.
 This work is published from: United States.

 ____________________________________________________________________________________________
+(v1.1)
+(10-9-15)
+Reworked Ocean for kopernicus 0.4-beta compatibility, AND SMOOTH FPS! (really fixed this time!)

 (v1.0)
 (10-9-15)
 Renamed ocean to AsclepiusOcean for Kopernicus 0.4 compatibility